Goods and Services Tax (GST)

 Paying GST by instalments

-You can pay GST by instalments each quarter based on what you or the Australian Tax Office (ATO) estimates your GST liability to be.
+You can pay GST by instalments each quarter based on what you or the ATO estimates your GST liability to be.
 You can vary this amount each quarter.

 Annual apportionment of GST input tax credits